 Dry ice will sublimate (disappear) as it cools, and it's possible that you will not see any more dry ice when you unload your order.
 If your order still contains dry ice, leave it where it is and it will evaporate on its own.
 It's not synthetic or harmful either, just a little CO2 gas (the same stuff that just left your lungs!).

-Refrigerated items (non frozen) will be delivered in a foil pouch.
-The foil pouch will contain the dry ice on the bottom, soft gel pack, then products purchased.
+Refrigerated items (non-frozen) will be delivered in a foil pouch.
+The foil pouch will contain the dry ice on the bottom, brown thermal paper, then your groceries.
 We do not put refrigerated items directly on the dry ice as it will cause them to freeze.

 Frozen items will be delivered in foil pouch.
 The foil pouch will contain the frozen product and will be in direct contact with dry ice.